Unicorn-0308/CheesyAI-LangGraph/prompt_templates/reasoner.md

 * Give the reason for why you choose a choice in details.
   - The reason must be neat and tidy.
   - The reason must follow the markdown structure to be human-read-friendly.
+* Give the question that you want user or tool to answer to.

 # Data Fields
 MongoDB and Pinecone metadat have such fields.